MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 Like arrays, strings are immutable.
 Each addition to the string actually creates a new string big enough to hold the contents of both the left and right operands, then copies the elements of both operands into the new string.
 For small strings, this overhead may not matter.
-For large strings, this can definitely be an issue.
+For large strings, this can affect performance and memory consumption.

 ```powershell
 $string = ''